zmn-hamid/zmn-hamid/README.md

 This trait makes me a fast learner and fast forgetter.
 Meaning I learn the things I want/need to, fast enough, but forget my physical needs fast enough as well :)
 Quick note: I've managed to handle it.
-Said that for the sake of impactfullness :D
+Said that for the sake of impact :D

 Oh did I mention?
 I'm self-taught.
 I've learned everything I know from the internet.
-None of my majors did anything for me (talking computer science and graphic design (current one))
+None of my majors did anything for me (talking about computer science and graphic design (current one))

 ### my_links